 In most cases, cancer is diagnosed by removing a piece of body tissue and looking at it under a microscope.
 This procedure is called a biopsy.

-If you have been diagnosed with cancer or have had cancer in the past, your doctor may be able to tell if you have bone metastasis based on the results of imaging tests such as a bone scan.
+If you’ve been diagnosed with cancer or have had cancer in the past, your doctor may be able to tell if you have bone metastasis based on the results of imaging tests such as a bone scan.
 If any of your blood test results also suggest bone metastasis, this makes the diagnosis even more certain.
 When this is the case, your doctor might not need to get a tissue sample.
-But if it’s not clear from tests if the cancer has spread to the bones, your doctor might take a sample from the abnormal area to find out if it’s cancer.
+But if it’s not clear from tests if the cancer has spread to the bones, your doctor might take a sample from the changed bone to find out if it’s cancer.